API Reference

 findMany

 Returns an array of rows matching the query.
-Supports where, with, orderBy, take / limit, skip, select, and omit.
+Supports where, with, orderBy, limit / take, offset, cursor, distinct, select, and omit.

 const users = await db.users.findMany({